KP, PA assemblies pass resolutions against Imran Khan's disqualification

-The Punjab Assembly and Khyber Pakhtunkhwa Assemblies on Saturday unanimously passed resolutions against the Election Commision of Pakistan’s (ECP) decision to disqualify Pakistan Tehreek-e-Insaf (PTI) supremo Imran Khan in the Toshakhana case.
+The Punjab Assembly and Khyber Pakhtunkhwa Assemblies on Saturday unanimously passed resolutions against the Election Commission of Pakistan’s (ECP) decision to disqualify Pakistan Tehreek-e-Insaf (PTI) supremo Imran Khan in the Toshakhana case.

 In the Punjab Assembly, former Chief Minister Usman Buzdar presented a resolution condemning the PTI chairman‘s disqualification.